nonbunrah/secondProject/README.md

         "date_of_birth": null
     }
 ```
+<b> GET /api/people/1/ </b>
 GET Request by ID will retrieve the record that matches that person's row ID

-<b> GET /api/people/1/ </b>
 ```
+Response:
 	{
         "rowid": 1,
         "name": "Bob",
         "date_of_birth": "1/1/01"
     }
  ```
+<b> POST /api/people/ </b>
 POST Request will let you create a new record and an ID will also automatically be created via row ID

-<b> POST /api/people/ </b>
 ```
+Input:

 	{
         "name": "insert string",
         "date_of_birth": "insert string"
     }
  ```
+<b> PUT /api/people/:id/ </b>
 PUT Request will let you update an existing record by its ID

-<b> PUT /api/people/:id/ </b>
 ```
+Input:

 	{
         "name": "updated string",
         "date_of_birth": "updated string"
     }
  ```
+<b> DELETE /api/people/:id/ </b>
 DELETE Request will let you delete an existing record by its ID

-<b> DELETE /api/people/:id/ </b>

 ## Locations
+<b> GET /api/locations/ </b>
 GET Request will retrieve all records in the locations table including their row ID

-<b> GET /api/locations/ </b>
 ```
+Response:

 	{
 		"rowid":  1,
 		"country":  "France",